larssonhthomas-afk/writebase-docs/docs/9writebase---roadmap.md

 - [ ] PUBLISH-WIKI: Remove older page?
 - [ ] PUBLISH-WIKI: [ ] - Isn't seen.
 - [ ] APP: Open with url:link to app.writerbase.app/xxx - Verifiy
-- [ ] MARKDOWN: List now render as it should in Preview or Publish to
+- [ ] MARKDOWN: List now render as it should in Preview or Publish to Wiki.

 ### Last fixes before Release 1 - Beta (Goal 2026 Q2)